They say that trends blow from the West to the East. That blowing trend is wind (and solar) power.

 A focus on improved operations training and enhanced engineering evaluations, coupled with a true high-fidelity simulator, helps ensure that your plant and your operators are up to the task.

 Coal and natural gas plant operators have been trained their whole careers to start up their plant and run it at full capacity until there is a maintenance or forced outage.
+Often times, an operator may not even see the procedure of starting a unit from start to finish in his or her career.
 Cycling the megawatt output multiple times per day is often not what the plant was designed for and increases the risk of damaging plant equipment or tripping offline.

 The prevalence of risk is compounded by the fact that so many experienced operators have recently retired.
 Now these plants have less experienced operators doing more ‘closer to the edge’ operations, more frequently.

-Use a true, high-fidelity simulator to train and let your plant staff practice ‘closer to the edge’ operations.
-Without high-fidelity, there is no real way to determine if you are getting accurate enough results to implement plant-side.
+Use true, high-fidelity simulator to train and let your plant staff practice ‘closer to the edge’ operations.
+Without high-fidelity, there is no real way to determine if you are getting accurate enough results to implement operational practice and procedures on the real plant.
 It’s a numbers game, and not having true high-fidelity just doesn’t add up.
+A high-fidelity simulator will allow your plants to:

 - Develop new or fine tune your operating procedures